A short history of the Parish of Batheaston

 Abbey.
 Only some very short sections of this Causeway now exist: at the Batch and from Eagle House in Northend up to New House Farm, Upper Northend.

-Because of the closeness to Bath, the easy access by the main road, the railway station at Bathford (closed after the War) and the tram system which ran through Batheaston to Bathford homes were established here for Bath commuters.
-The considerable Housing Estate was started in 1948 and a third of the village now lives there - some residents remain from those early days.
+Because of the closeness to Bath, the easy access by the main road, the railway station at Bathford (closed after the War) and the tram system which ran through Batheaston to Bathford the village started to expand from its medieval origins and from mid Victorian times homes were established here for Bath commuters.
+The considerable Housing Estate was started in 1948 and a third of the village now lives there.

 Much of the Village remains rural, within the Green Belt, and the Cotswolds Area of Outstanding Natural Beauty (AONB).
-Despite Bath being the source of the most employment, there is resistance to being administratively absorbed into the City.
+Small agricultural holdings and market gardens are all around the village and for many years were a major source of produce for the city of Bath.
+Some of this continue to operate today

 The population is some 3,300 with over 2,000 electors.
 There are over 1,100 homes in the village.
-It is one of the largest in the Unitary Authority of Bath & North East Somerset, and for local electoral purposes is partnered with Bathford, Bathampton, Swainswick and St Catherine as "Bathavon North"
+It is one of the largest Parishes within the Authority of Bath & North East Somerset; for District electoral purposes it is partnered with Bathford, Bathampton, Swainswick and St Catherine as "Bathavon North"

 Special Architectural Buildings or Historic Interest

-A full list of the Special Architectural Buildings or Historic Interest can be downloaded.Download
+A full list of the Special Architectural Buildings of Historic Interest can be downloaded.Download